vasilakisfil/Introspected-REST/README.md

 **Is it possible to build an API that is simple as that, be Hypermedia driven and give the client the option to decide the level of HATEOAS it will follow?**

+### Deriving the need for another model
+#### REST is complex
+As we descrined earlier, mixing data with metadata (like hypermedia) leads to increased complexity, for both the server and the client developer.
+Also, the metadata themselves (like hypermedia) must be tailored for the user role the client acts on behalf of.
+For instance, a user with very basic access role might only have access to retrieving resources and not manipulating them.
+As a result, the hypermedia provided on the response object should reflect that by not providing hypermedia that will lead to unauthorized access.
+In fact, such design is quite difficult to implement and test from the server side.

+#### REST makes enforcements or useless information
+In REST, even if the hypermedia are rendered by taking into account the user's role, eventually we might send more data that the client wants.
+Exactly because we don't know in advance what the client might need, we must send all the possible hypermedia options to the client, just in case.
+The client however could only be interested in the data, or specific hypermedia but instead gets a fully bloated response by the server.

+#### REST sacrifices performance for evolvability
+Complex or long-lived APIs tend to have many hypermedia data (links and actions) related to associations and related resources.
+As a result, even if the actual data could be very small the resulted response object gets much larger in size slowing down the server rendering, the network transmission and the client parsing.
+The performance issues become more apparent on lossy networks like mobile clients, a trend that has increased over the past decade.

+##### REST does not support caching of hypermedia
+In practice, the hypermedia part of a resource rarely changes.
+In REST, by design, the client can't rest they hypermedia part of the resource, even for relatively small amount of time, because hypermedia is part of the resource, thus caching the hypermedia can't be separate from caching the response itself.

+#### REST doesn't make it easy to evolve hypermedia
+Another issue of REST is that due to the fact that everything is mixed in together, evolving hypermedia separately from the data can't happen.
+We understand that this is actually another feature of REST design and not an issue, treating a response object as a whole and not breaking into different parts like hypermedia and data, however in practice this poses difficulties for easier evolvement and maintenance.

+#### REST is not backwards compatible with any RESTly or RESTless API
+In a perfect world, APIs are built to be alive for many decades and clients are exploiting every little feature of the API and its Media Type.
+However, in a pragmatic world where nothing is perfect, clients are built by humans who take decisions based on their time and money.

+We have seen APIs that don't have any hypermedia yet they are very popular.
+As we said previously, we firmly believe that a REST api is better than any RESTly or RESTless API, yet we understand that API designers are pushed all the time to deliver, or just don't care for their use case.

+The problem is that REST doesn't allow you to integrate it in a later stage.
+Say that you already have a simple RESTless API, as a part of a prorotype product in your shining startup, and now you want to make a public release.
+You understand the benefits of having a REST API, so you are looking to add any hypermedia needed for the clients.
+It turns out that, you will have to change a lot of stuff in order to integrate.
+In fact, we probably can't call it integration, it's a completely new re-design.
+If we want to be precise, in a REST API, adding hypermedia at a later stage would mean that we would need a new Media Type because otherwise it would break the response.

+No matter how much we love the REST evolvability, we can't admit that it creates issues.

+We would like to see a model that embraces both architectural API styles:
+* APIs that are built to last decades and thus, support full hypermedia from the very first day of their release
+* APIs that are built without evolvement in mind or older APIs that don't have hypermedia (because they weren't cool back that day)

+#### REST does not embrace composition
+Although REST does not rejects the idea of composability of different API capabilities using different specs, it doesn't embrace it either.
+As we will see later, the MicroTypes is a solution to the outdated Media Type principle that allows us to mix-in different concempts for diffent kind of metadata of a resource, yet have all of them on demand and separated by the actual data.

 ## 9. Introspected REST
 >  Simple things should be simple and complex things should be possible.
 >